 Work package 15

-WP15 will further advance the Theme 3 microsensors to produce robust and operational bio-assay enabled LOCs, biogeochemical LOCs and microcytometers, building on the results of text exercises.
-Lessons learned from demonstration missions will be incorporated into both the designs and procedures of operation of prototype systems, providing eventual users with both the technology and enhanced documentation on their deployment and other best practice considerations.
+WP15 further advanced the Theme 3 microsensors to produce robust and operational bio-assay-enabled LOCs, biogeochemical LOCs, and microcytometers, building on the results of test exercises.
+Lessons learned from demonstration missions were incorporated into the designs and operational procedures of the prototype systems, providing eventual users with both the technology and enhanced documentation on their deployment and other best practice considerations.

 Lead: